joeedh/fairmotion/Readme.md

 Fairmotion is very much a work in progress, and should be considered pre-alpha.

 ![Another Example](https://github.com/joeedh/fairmotion/blob/master/examples/example1.png)

+### Extjs

+Fairmotion was originally coded in my own type-annotated language based on ES6, and is currently being converted to typescript.
+As part of this process I added typescript syntax to my existing transpiler.
+I'm excepted to finally ditch the pain of maintaining my own ES transpiler and type annotation system.
+This is a work in progress.

 ### Build
 To build, open a command prompt where you downloaded fairmotion